neolution-ch/Neolution.DotNet.Console/README.md

 ## Migrate from V2 to V3

-.NET 6 changed the hosting model for ASP.NET Core applications, we adjusted to that to fulfill the primary goal of this package: to provide a seamless and intuitive user experience.
-This introduces breaking changes.
+In .NET 6 the hosting model for ASP.NET Core applications was changed, we adjusted to that to fulfill the primary goal of this package: to provide a seamless and intuitive user experience.
+This introduces breaking changes that are explained below.

 ### Removed `ICompositionRoot` interface and `UseCompositionRoot` extension method
 The builder returned from calling `DotNetConsole.CreateDefaultBuilder(args)` now has a `Services` property that can be used to register services.
 Like in ASP.NET, this can now be done directly in `Program.cs`.